thinkcompany/think_dev-standards/development-standards/accessibility.md

 An important task for the developer is to *identify* all sources of visual information, and ensure that the alternative text-based information conveys all of the same information as the image.

-### Color and Shape
+### Color, Shape, Location

 Color is major factor in meeting WCAG 2.0 compliance on web pages.
 Low-vision users need contrast, color blind users will be unable to access information conveyed through certain color schemes.
 A required form field where the requirement is conveyed through a red border is insufficient.
 Please read the section on required fields and error reporting for more information on this topic.

-Shape, and location, are sometimes used to guide a visual users attention on a web page.
+Shape and location are sometimes used to guide a visual users attention on a web page.
 This is an acceptable practice, so long as those same visual cues are translated in some for screen-reader users.

 **Bad**: